juanstm200/A.R.G.G.Y/README.md

 # Simple Shell

-The shell is a command interpreter where the user has an interface available, through which they have the possibility of accessing the services of the operating system, as well as invocation or execution of programs
+The shell is a command interpreter where the user has an interface available through which they have the possibility of accessing the services of the operating system, as well as invocation or execution of programs

 - Type some Markdown on the left
 - See HTML in the right